 The style is tonal and melodic, and although the mood is rather breathless (or ‘frenzied’), the piece has an air of nostalgia, drifting off mysteriously in a sound haze at the end.

 Frenzy was first performed by pianist Aisa Ijiri in November 2018 as part of the Shiga Bank Piano Festival, held in Japan.
+In the recording below, pianist Da-Hee Kim plays the piece at Steinway Hall, as part of the Montecatini International Piano Competition.

 ‘Taken as a whole, this is a marvellous set of pieces, as enjoyable to play as they are dazzling to listen to.
 Advanced pianists on the hunt for fresh and impressive concert material (or simply on the lookout for an enjoyable but worthwhile distraction) should certainly check out this collection.
 These five pieces are genuinely satisfying on every level!’